17livincent/ArdWeatherStation/README.md

 ### 3. server --> client_display

-The LCD client_display will have 16 columns and 2 rows, so the server will send the displayed string in a 32-byte array.
+The LCD client_display will have 16 columns and 2 rows, so the server will send the displayed string in a 33-byte array (+1 for the null byte).

 ```
-char[32] display_text;
+char[33] lcd_display_text;
 ```

 ### 4. client_display --> server